section-engineering-education/engineering-education/content/articles/best-url-structure-for-improving-search-engine-optimization/index.md

 For example, you may include a page with details about your company on your website.
 Hence, you may want to structure the company’s URL to look a bit like `www.yourcompanywebsite.com/about-us.` This will help search engines and users quickly pre-determine what is on the page before they dive into it.

-#### 4. Remove Stop Sords and Special Characters
+#### 4. Remove Stop Words and Special Characters
 Remember we said we want our URLs to be short and straightforward for easy readability.
 This means you will have to avoid words like pronouns and articles.
 When designing a URL structure, you should avoid using common stop words such as `a, the, and, or, but.`
 It is also best to avoid special characters like `#, %, !` in your URL since they are not common, and users might fail to notice them.

-> A stop word is a phrase used in Natural language processing when categorizing words common in a language but carries little information.
+> A stop word is a phrase used in natural language processing when categorizing words common in a language but carries little information.

 #### 5. Use Hyphens to Separate Words
 In the URL `ww.yourwebsite.com/about-us` after the forward-slash, the `about-us` phrase tells users the page is about your website or company.